Penkridge: Transport

 Penkridge lies on the A449 and is midway between junctions 12 and 13 of the M6 motorway.
-It is served by National Express long-distance coaches, by Chaserider service 75 (Cannock-Stafford) and also by occasional services provided by Select Bus from Wolverhampton to Stafford on service 878.
-As from April 2021, service 75 will be replaced by Select Bus service 875 six days per week.
+It is served by National Express long-distance coaches, and local bus services 875 (Stafford - Cannock) and 876 (Stafford - Wolverhampton) operated by Select Bus Services.

 The previous hourly Arriva Midlands service 76 was withdrawn in 2019 due to competition from National Express West Midlands service 54, which was itself withdrawn in 2020.

 Penkridge is served by Penkridge railway station on the West Coast Main Line, and can also be accessed by the Staffordshire & Worcestershire Canal.
 Otherton Airfield is in Penkridge, it is the home of Staffordshire Aero club.

 Twin towns

 Since 1986, Penkridge has been twinned with Ablon-sur-Seine in France.